Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

-Here, and for all the explicit examples of this paper, we have finite simplicial complex and finite fibers.
-The contexts are $\mathcal{C}=\left\{ab,bc,cd,de,ea,a,b,c,d,e\right\}$, with minimal contexts $\mathcal{C}^{-}=\left\{a,b,c,d,e\right\}$ and maximal contexts $\mathcal{C}^{+}=\left\{ab,bc,cd,de,ea\right\}$.
-All the fibers for minimal contexts are the same, $O^{i}=\left\{0,1\right\}$, and the local independence fix the events for maximal contexts.
-It is a probabilistic model, $R=\mathbb{R}^+$, and its table gives the probabilities for each event of each maximal context\footnote{Examples with finite fibers can be described by the values in $R$ of each element of $O^{U}$, using the discrete $\sigma$-algebra, and the other events are kept implicitly.}.
-Only the non-null events are represented in the bundle diagram, as possibilistic coarse-graining.
-As one can see, this $\mathbb{R}^+$-model is non-disturbing, once all the events of all the intersections have probability $\frac{1}{2}$, and it can be described as two global events with probability $\frac{1}{2}$. \end{example}
+All the fibers for measurements are the same, $O^{i}=\left\{0,1\right\}$.
+Its table gives the probabilities for each event of each maximal context.
+Examples with finite fibers can be described by the values of each element of $O^{U}$, using the discrete $\sigma$-algebra.
+The bundle diagram is the possibilistic coarse-graining of the model, with only the non-null events appearing.
+All the events of all the intersections have probability $\frac{1}{2}$.
+It can be described as two global events with probability $\frac{1}{2}$ each.
+Its no-disturbance follows from the fact that all the marginalization over the probabilities of measurement outcomes also yields $\frac{1}{2}$ each. \end{example}

-\begin{example}[Liar cycle, PR box model] An example of non-disturbing $\mathbb{R}^+$-model with no global section is the PR box scenario, also called by logicians the liar cycle, Fig. \ref{Liar cycle}.
+\begin{example}[Liar cycle] An example of non-disturbing measure bundle with no global section is the liar cycle, Table \ref{Liar cycle}, here with five measurements.
 It could be understood as a set of individuals saying that the next one will say the truth, cyclically, but the last one saying that the first one lied, such that a paradox occurs.
-The structure of the event fibration is the same as the previous example.
-The difference appears in the $\mathbb{R}^+$-fibration, in the measure defined on $\textbf{O}^{ea}$.
-The model still is non-disturbing, but global sections that define the model as a measure of global events don't exist. \end{example}
+The structure of the event bundle is the same as the previous example, it only differs in the measure defined on $\textbf{O}^{ea}$.
+The bundle is non-disturbing, but global sections that define the bundle as a measure on global events do not exist.

+The liar $n$-cycle is an important example for $n$-cycle scenarios, i.e. scenarios with $n$ measurements organized as a cycle, once one can construct any paradoxical behavior on $n$-cycle scenarios by them \cite{PhysRevA.104.022201}.
+It is also important as an example of nonlocal “superquantum” correlations genarated by the well-known Popescu-Rohrlich boxes \cite{Popescu1994}. \end{example}
-\begin{example}[KCBS model] The next example looks like a extreme version of the PR box, but in fact just repeat the change of elements of the outcome fiber in every context, or in the logical representation, everyone are saying the next one is a liar, Fig. \ref{KCBS}.

-Again the event fibration is the same, the difference appearing in the measures.
+\begin{example}[KCBS] The next example looks like an extreme version of the liar cycle, but in fact just repeat the change of elements of the outcome fiber in every context, or in the logical representation, everyone are saying the next one is a liar, Table \ref{KCBS}.
+Again the event bundle is the same, the difference is the measures, which is the bundle description of the Klyachko-Can-Binicioglu-Shumovsky pentagram scenario \cite{PhysRevLett.101.020403} realizable in quantum theory.
 There isn't a global section, which can be view by the bundle diagram.
-As one can see, topologically this and the previous example are equivalent, one just needs to relabel the events. \end{example}